 However, choosing yoga props would suit your own specific needs may be rather hard.
 Especially if you don’t have indefinite funds to spend.

 To help you with that, I’ve compiled a list of yoga props that I find useful, along with a few alternatives for them.
 So, you can work out what you need to take your practice a step forward.

 First things first ….

 Though clothing is not really a prop, you may have wondered about what you’d need to wear for yoga.
 Brands may make it seem like you need fancy yoga pants or sports bras to practice yoga.
 Not really.

-You can do it in your pajamas, a simple top and a pair of leggings, shorts or sweatpants.
-You can practice in a bikini or your underwear (or even without it if naked yoga is your thing).
+You can do it in your pajamas, a simple top and a pair of leggings, shorts, or sweatpants.
+You can practice in a bikini or your underwear if that’s your thing.

-The basic principle here is in finding what you feel comfortable in and what doesn’t constrain your movement.
+The basic principle here is to find what you feel comfortable in and what doesn’t constrain your movement.

 If you struggle with motivation, getting a few of those pretty pants and fancy bras may not be that bad of a thing.
 Wearing something nice and good quality might actually get you in the right mood for practice.

 And now, the props…